Admission Procedure and Standards Canadian Students

 Receiving your Acceptance Letter

-The tuition fees per year for students for an undergraduate bachelor’s degree vary depending upon the province, ranging from $4,462 to $15,870; and a postgraduate master’s degree ranges from $1,896 to $29000.
+The tuition fees per year for students for an undergraduate bachelor’s degree vary depending upon the province, ranging from average $4,462 to $15,870; and a postgraduate master’s degree ranges from average $1,896 to $29000.
+(Note: Nos. are subject to change)

 Each University has different sums that a student can borrow for long term loans.
 Long term financial aid loans are for the following uses: